maeshakib/Bangladesh-UNHCR-Population-Factsheet-Dashboards/README.md

-# Bangladesh-UNHCR-Population-Factsheet-Dashboards-
+# Bangladesh-UNHCR-Population-Factsheet-Dashboards

-This repository, Bangladesh-UNHCR-Population-Factsheet-Dashboards, showcases a collection of data visualizations and dashboards created to present key population statistics and demographic insights for the Joint Government of Bangladesh and UNHCR initiatives as of May 2025.
-The project focuses on providing clear, actionable, and visually engaging representations of population data for refugee camps, specifically in Cox’s Bazar and Bhasan Char, to support humanitarian efforts and decision-making.
+As an Information Management (IM) professional, I support the monthly preparation of the **Bangladesh-UNHCR-Population-Factsheet-Dashboards** – a crucial set of 8 public operational documents, totaling 12 pages, uploaded monthly to the UNHCR [Operational Data Portal](https://data.unhcr.org/en/documents/) under 'Dashboards & Factsheets.'
+Through this work, I have gained extensive experience in data visualization and dashboard creation.
+These products effectively present key population statistics and demographic insights for the Joint Government of Bangladesh and UNHCR initiatives.
+Highly utilized by all UN, INGO, and NGO operations, these dashboards are instrumental in humanitarian efforts and decision-making, providing vital representations of refugee population data specifically for camps in Cox's Bazar and Bhasan Char.

 #### Contents